What Is the Occupational Safety and Health Administration (OSHA)?

 - The fines OSHA imposes on employers are too small to improve worker safety.

-- OSHA harmed workers by failing to pass an emergency temporary standard for COVID-19.
+- OSHA harmed workers by failing to pass an emergency temporary standard during a public health crisis.

 - OSHA is a federal agency that creates and enforces national workplace safety standards.

 - NIOSH is an occupational safety research agency that advises OSHA.

 - About half the states operate their own occupational safety program.
 The remaining half are governed by the federal program.

 - Some OSHA standards are industry-specific but many apply to all businesses.

 - Workplace hazards that aren't addressed by a specific OSHA standard may be covered by the General Duty Clause of the OSH Act.